 "But… how?"
 Dr. Yeats gaped in the background.

 Bruce ruffled Clint's already beyond mussed hair before rising to stand beside Dr. Yeats.
-"Yeah, he doesn't really like doctors.
+"Yeah, he doesn't really like talking to doctors.
 Doesn't really trust them.
 So care to tell me what drugs your tests found in his system?"

 The tone in his voice implied that Yeats better resign himself to liking it regardless of what he might've felt about the issue.
 Yeats left with Bruce to no doubt update the man on Clint's condition and start the discharge paperwork.
 That was a new one.
 They never really had to sign paperwork for him to get out before.
 They usually just waited by the most accessible back entrance.
 Clint was notorious for never spending more time than he deemed necessary (three hours tops) in the medical ward.
-Signing him out was bound to be weird.
+Signing him out was bound to be a weird new experience.

 "Clint Barton, it is good to see you, my friend!"
 Thor cheered with his usual lack of inside voice volume.
 Clint mustered a smile for the god but they could all see it was strained.
 Thor nodded.
 "I apologize.
 I was just very happy to see you."